yvesgurcan/screeps-scripts/README.md

 ### Spawners

--   `Spawner1` spawns creeps based on the following factors:
+-   First spawn building in each room spawns creeps based on the following factors:

     -   Affordability: Creep roles with a cheaper body are spawned first if the room can not afford more expensive creep roles.
     -   Deficit: The role and type of the creep to spawn are determined by the difference between the expected and actual number of creeps with this role in the room.
 Once a role has been identified as a spawn candidate, the algorithm looks for the first creep type that is in deficit within this role in the room.